These plans can only work well if there is a carefully controlled breeding and calving season.

 Why should one expect this much change in economic returns from reduction-and, thus, control-of a calving season?
 In most cases the reason lies in knowing when cows are expected to calve, and making sure they are pregnant at the appropriate time.
 In an uncontrolled environment cows may go unbred for several weeks or months while using feed and management resources that are returning nothing to the enterprise.
 The way calving seasons are controlled is to put the bull on one side of the gate at the designated end of the breeding (and calving) season, the cow herd on the other side of the gate, and close the gate.

 How long should a calving season last?
 The rule of thumb is 90 days to insure that all the cows calve within a year, but the length should be based on herd and management needs from manager time and marketing.
 The optimum calving season would have 60% of the cows calving in the first 30 days of the calving season.
 Conversion to a shorter calving season will highlight two things in the herd.
 First, less fertile cows can be identified and these freeloaders can be eliminated.
 Unbred cows during a breeding season costs money from lost weaning weight.
-For each heat cycle that a cow fails to breed, the average lost income is over $30 in today's market.
 Secondly, management problems can be identified that are preventing effective reproductive efficiency.
 This problem can usually be traced to nutrition.

 There are other factors that improve the bottom line with controlled calving seasons.
 These include the following: